JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 ## Kotlin Multiplatform use cases by the type of business and team

-Here are several ways different teams are leveraging Kotlin Multiplatform to meet various project needs:
+Here are several ways different teams are applying Kotlin Multiplatform to meet various project needs:

 ### Startups starting a new greenfield project